What to pack for Camino.

 You will find Wi-Fi in many locations along the Camino, we have aimed to ensure it is available in all of your accommodations so you can keep in touch with family and loved ones.
 You may want to consider trying to limit this though, just a suggestion.

 The scenery is beautiful you will want to take pictures all day!
-Ensure you power up your battery on your phone or camera for the day.
+Ensure you power up the battery on your phone or camera for the day.

 For all of your electrical goods, one with USB ports is a good idea